 - That’s not all.
 See the complete list of steps to enroll.

 Picture yourself here

-Check out IU Bloomington's iconic Sample Gates and start imagining yourself here.
+Check out IU Bloomington's iconic Sample Gates and start imagining your time here—from the first moment you walk through these gates to the day you and your friends take graduation photos here.
 Start with the video below, then explore even more of campus with our virtual tour.

 Description of the video:[upbeat music plays]